FrydenSoul/BetterColor/README.md

     ("DisplayMode","FontColor","BackColor")

 #And,you should save the color after you get a new color.

 #Due to the particularity of the module,the color result is disposable.

 #You can use this command to save the color:

     exampleVar = display

-#Now you can use this color forever.When you need to use it,just ype like this:
+#Now you can use this color forever.When you need to use it,just type like this:

     print(exampleVar)

 #Also,You can have a example and check the color/displayMode list in module:

     colorHelp

 #Enjoy ;)